viviandotdev/ObsidianVault/40 Spaces/Life/Self Analysis.md

 - The goal is to continue building apps that I think are cool and that others will use.
 Salaries and money are byproducts of ambition, not the primary desire.
 - It's not that I don't care; I just don't want to fight.
 I know how things will be, and I'll end up getting hurt, so I give up and let you win.
 I'm scared of making you upset and will do anything to prevent that.

-**Values**
-- Ambitious: I want to be a more capable person who is fully independent and doesn't need the help of others.
-- The feeling of achieving something you never thought possible is empowering and makes you feel like you can achieve anything.
-- This is one reason I love rock climbing.
-Every day, I get to try something new and improve.
-In rock climbing, there are many ways to improve, unlike weightlifting, where the only dopamine hit is lifting a heavier weight, which doesn't happen every day.

 **Why am I so avoidant?**
 - Avoidant people fear being abandoned.
 I think everyone fears this, but we cope differently.
 - Anxious people overthink and stress about it.
-  - Avoidants push people away or keep them at a distance to abandon the other person before they can be abandoned.
+- Avoidant push people away or keep them at a distance to abandon the other person before they can be abandoned.
 - I think this subconsciously comes from my childhood.
-I was abandoned by my parents immediately after birth, which is crucial for forming secure relationships.
+I was "abandoned" by my parents immediately after birth, which is crucial for forming secure relationships.
 I still don't feel close to my parents or anyone.
 - I expressed my wants and needs and was immediately shut down, realizing I had to figure everything out myself because they wouldn't help me.
 - My sister and mom were dismissive.
 For example, every winter, my room was freezing, and I would wake up shivering.
 I told my dad and sister, but I was ignored.
 - Maybe that's why I feel no pain; I blocked it out to cope.
 It's easier to suffer if you don't feel pain.